nervosnetwork/mruby-contracts/README.md

 Since we need to build gcc without floating point number support, you need a separate build config from the stock ones.
 You can create a file named `build-rv64imac.sh` in `riscv-tools` repo's root folder with the following content:

 ```
+#! /bin/bash
+#
+# Script to build RISC-V ISA simulator, proxy kernel, and GNU toolchain.
+# Tools will be installed to $RISCV.

 . build.common

 echo "Starting RISC-V Toolchain build process"